Treat Sleep Apnea Without a CPAP

 Oral Appliance Therapy

 Are you a frustrated CPAP user?
-Oral appliance therapy is a viable alternative which targets specific anatomical causes of a common form of sleep apnea known as, OSA.
+Oral appliance therapy is a viable alternative which targets specific anatomical causes of OSA.
 This therapy consists of a simple mouthguard that is worn during sleep to open the jaw and allow comfortable, quiet, and unobstructed breathing.